Rust¶

 High-Performance Rust¶

-Once you are familiar with the fundamentals of Rust, we highly recommend that you take a look at The Rust Performance Book for further recommendations on making the best use of the available hardware, including a discussion of build configuration settings (i.e. using the target-cpu=native
+Once you are familiar with the fundamentals of Rust, we highly recommend that you take a look at The Rust Performance Book for further recommendations on making the best use of the available hardware, including a discussion of build configuration settings (e.g. using the target-cpu=native

 build flag), and a list of compatible profilers.